|

-The very humorous dreaminess finds the callow Napoleonic lieutenant (Jack Nicholson) on an exhausted horse at the beach, moments later he’s trying to punch a swooping falcon while almost drowning.
-(Boris Karloff’s twinkly leer as he creaks open the castle’s gate buttresses the jocular tone: "Surely I’ve made enough noise to wake the dead!")
-The story goes that Roger Corman had Karloff for a couple extra days after wrapping The Raven, so he ad-libbed a scenario with Nicholson, Francis Ford Coppola, Monte Hellman and Jack Hill, each of whom took uncredited directorial turns over the course of the week-long production.
-Characters creep around the same torch-lit cardboard dungeons over and over for padding, but, scene by scene, it’s a delightful Ovidian creature.
-The pastiche of Poe -- soldier crashes at Baron’s manse, dead wife (Sandra Knight) keeps sneaking out of crypt -- is sketched with quick, offhand brushes that accommodate the witch’s frosted-glass, mesmerist wheel spinning for the camera, and Jonathan Haze with bloody eye sockets like Oedipus tumbling from a cliff.
-"The will of God... to endow and to deprive," such is the faith of low-budget auteurs.
-Bogdanovich's Targets sampled it as just the brand of horror made obsolete in the face of suburban psychopaths, Kubrick in The Shining virtually recreates the comely face turned into a molten death mask by Nicholson’s embrace.
+The humorously oneiric tone is established with the introduction of the callow Napoleonic lieutenant (Jack Nicholson) astride an exhausted horse on the beachfront, moments later he's trying to punch a swooping falcon while nearly drowning.
+(Boris Karloff's twinkly leer as he creaks open the castle's door clinches the knowing approach: "Surely I made enough noise to awaken the dead.")
+A mysterious maiden (Sandra Knight) beckons the lost soldier to the Baron's manse, it's a matter of betrayal and revenge, she's been dead for two decades.
+"For a ghost, she is a very active young woman."
+The story goes that Roger Corman had Karloff for a couple of extra days after wrapping The Raven, so he improvised a scenario with Nicholson, Francis Ford Coppola, Monte Hellman and Jack Hill, each of whom took uncredited directorial turns over the course of the week-long production.
+Characters creep around the same torch-lit cardboard dungeon over and over for padding, but, scene by scene, it's a delightful patchwork.
+Bava color gels in the Murnau Schloß Vogelöd, "a noble heritage," the crone's mesmeric wheel of glass spinning for the camera.
+In the year of The Birds, Jonathan Haze with bloody eye-sockets on the edge of the precipice.
+Not the fire from the Poe adaptations, but the ocean itself for the flooded crypt to break the curse.
+"The will of God.
+To endow... and to deprive," such is the faith of low-budget auteurs.
+Bogdanovich's Targets samples this as just the brand of horror made obsolete by suburban psychopaths, Kubrick in The Shining virtually recreates the comely visage turned into a molten death mask by Nicholson's embrace.
 With Dick Miller and Dorothy Neumann.

 --- Fernando F. Croce |